What Civil Rights Laws Protect People with Disabilities?

 The ADA in an Age of Technological Advancements

-Whether you were a victim of employment discrimination, housing discrimination, transportation discrimination, or any other form of disability discrimination, a civil rights lawyer will be able to advise of the rights of people with disabilities and help take action to get justice and accountability.
+Civil rights laws play a critical role in safeguarding the rights of individuals with disabilities.
+If you were a victim of employment discrimination, housing discrimination, transportation discrimination, or any other form of disability discrimination, a civil rights lawyer will be able to advise you of your rights and help you take action to get justice and accountability.

 What do I do next?